TasneemZh/Hosting-ToDoList/README.md

 -----------------

-I heard there are awesome and useful notes at [.gitignore](https://github.com/TasneemZh/Hosting-ToDoList/blob/main/.gitignore), so what are you waiting for?
+I also heard there are awesome and useful notes at [.gitignore](https://github.com/TasneemZh/Hosting-ToDoList/blob/main/.gitignore), so what are you waiting for?
 Go and take a quick look